 You start the game

 To start the game, you should always pay attention to whether your puppy is receptive to it, that is, he respects his space and breaks.
-In the same way, the initiative should always be marked by you, indicating it with some slogan such as, “Let’s play!”, Since in your day-to-day living with your pet, there will be situations in which your puppy will demand you that you play with him and, in the same way that you must take into account his space and limits, he must learn to respect you as well.
+In the same way, the initiative should always mark, indicating it with some slogan such as, “Let’s play!”, Since in your day-to-day living with your pet, there will be situations in which your puppy will demand you that you play with him and, in the same way that you must take into account his space and limits, he must learn to respect you as well.

 On the contrary, if you always agree to his wishes, he will learn that he always gets his way and when you want to correct him it will be more complicated, since he may insist on drawing your attention in unwanted ways (breaking things, barking, biting your feet …).
 Therefore, if your dog asks you to play, be indifferent and ignore him, and once he has given up, invite him to play.